Fort Belvoir: Fort

-The post was founded during World War I as Camp A. A. Humphreys, named for American Civil War Union Army general Andrew A. Humphreys, who was also Chief of Engineers.
+The post was founded during World War I as Camp A. A. Humphreys, named for Union Army general Andrew A. Humphreys, who was also Chief of Engineers.
 The post was renamed Fort Belvoir in the 1930s at the request of Howard W. Smith, a Congressman from Virginia, in recognition of the Belvoir plantation that once occupied the site.
 The adjacent United States Army Corps of Engineers Humphreys Engineer Center retains part of the original name.

 Camp Humphreys was established in World War I as the U.S. Army Engineers Training School.
 It served as the post-graduate institution for U.S. Military Academy engineers and a finishing school for engineering troops headed to war.

+The Combat Developments Command, established in 1962 under Lieutenant General John P. Daley (1962-63), was located at Fort Belvoir.
+Lieutenant General John Norton (general) was its last commander.
+Occupying the position until June 1973, Norton assisted in the continued reorganization of the Army, unsuccessfully attempting to preserve CDC.
+CDC was later merged into the new Training and Doctrine Command.

-The school, which came to host the Engineer Officer Basic Course, relocated in 1988 from Fort Belvoir to Fort Leonard Wood, in Missouri.
+The engineer school, which came to host the Engineer Officer Basic Course, relocated in 1988 from Fort Belvoir to Fort Leonard Wood, Missouri.

 As a result of the 2005 Base Realignment and Closure Commission, a substantial number of personnel were transferred to Fort Belvoir, and others were civilians employed there.
-All major Washington, D.C.-area National Geospatial-Intelligence Agency (NGA) facilities, including those in Bethesda, MD, Reston, VA, and Washington, D.C. were consolidated at a new facility, the NGA Campus East, situated on the former Engineer Proving Ground site.
+All major Washington, D.C.-area National Geospatial-Intelligence Agency (NGA) facilities, including those in Bethesda, Maryland, Reston, Virginia, and Washington, D.C. were consolidated at a new facility, the NGA Campus East, situated on the former Engineer Proving Ground site.
 The cost of the new center was $2.4 billion.